isteps-sps-lab/bf-fams/docs/architecture.md

 ```

-The blue-colored components represent the core components for which SUPSI
-provides and maintains a Docker image; the other components (grey- and
-green-colored) represent dependencies that are provided as Docker images by
+The blue-colored components represent the core components for which SUPSI provides and maintains a Docker image; the other components represent Docker images that are either publicly available (green-colored) or maintened by other Better Factory partners (grey-colored).
-third parties.

 !!! info

-    In this deployment version, the only external dependencies that is available
+    In this deployment version, all the Docker images but the public ones can be downloaded from the [RAMP Docker Registry](https://docker.ramp.eu/).
-    only in a private registry is *models*.
-The *models* image is provided and
-    maintained by Holonix (HOL) within the Better Factory project.

 ## Dependencies